 If a party becomes aware of a breach of an Export Approval, it shall promptly notify the other party and co-operate with any investigation or disclosure to the relevant government authorities in relation to the breach.

-Imports and Customs Entry (Optional)
+Imported Supplies and Customs Entry (Optional)

 The Contractor shall arrange customs entry and the payment of any customs duty applicable to the Supplies at no additional cost to the Commonwealth, except as provided in this clause 3.5.